 Demonstrated commitment to human rights and social justice;

-Excellent written and oral communication skills in English;
+Excellent research, analysis, writing, and oral communication skills;

 Ability to handle sensitive relationships and protect the confidentiality of our work and our communications;

-Law students interested in the position of Fall Legal Intern should submit a cover letter, resume, law school transcript, short unedited legal writing sample (preferably on a topic relating to human rights and ideally from past work experience), and contact information for two references as soon as possible.
-Please send all application materials electronically in one PDF to [email protected] and include “Legal Intern Fall 2022” in the subject line.
-Applications will be reviewed on a rolling basis until places are filled, so applicants are strongly encouraged to submit applications early.
+Applicants should submit a cover letter, resume, law school transcript, short unedited legal or policy writing sample (preferably on a topic relating to human rights), and contact information for two references as soon as possible.
+Please send all application materials electronically in one PDF to [email protected] and include “2024 Fellow” in the subject line.
+Applications will be reviewed on a rolling basis until the position is filled, so applicants are strongly encouraged to submit applications early.

 - Institute for Justice & Democracy in Haiti